show/hide words to know

 What are your bones made of?

-Now that you know what bones do, let's take a look at what they're made of.
+Now that you know what bones do, let's take a look at what they're made of and their anatomy.

 Each bone in your body is made up of three main types of bone material: compact bone, spongy bone, and bone marrow.